csc-training/hpc-python/docs/mooc/python-and-performance/performance-bottlenecks.md

 rapid with Python are a result of that, with the price of reduced performance in some cases.

+## Dynamic typing

-Python is also a very dynamic language.
+Python is a very dynamic language.
 As variables get type only during the runtime as values (Python objects) are assigned to them, it is more difficult for the interpreter to optimize the execution (in comparison, a compiler can make extensive analysis and optimization before the execution).
 Even though,